Initiate a Project

 1. Capital Project Application

-To initiate a project with CDFD, a Customer Representative from the requesting department completes a Capital Project Application online and this form to the Associate Vice Provost's office in CDFD.
-CDFD will be in touch to set up an initial meeting to discuss the project scope and an initial budget estimate.
+To initiate a project with CDFD, the requesting department can complete a Capital Project Application online.
+CDFD will be in touch to set up an initial meeting with the department stakeholders to discuss the project scope and create an initial budget estimate.

 2. Initial Client meeting - Budget Estimate and Capital Project Rationale

-4. Project Assignment by CDFDOnce the project has been approved by the Provost, CDFD will assign the project an official project number in Oracle.
+4. Project Assignment by CDFDOnce the project has been approved at the Capital Budget Review meeting, CDFD will assign a Project Manager who will work directly with the department and an official project number in Oracle.
 The project number is used to track and monitor all funding and expenses associated with the project.

-CDFD will send an acknowledgement letter to the Customer Representative confirming that the project has been approved, assigned a project number, and can officially begin.
+CDFD will send an acknowledgement email to the department confirming that the project has been approved, assigned a Project Manager and number, and can officially begin.

-5. Preliminary Funding RequestThe initially approved Budget Estimate will be the basis for the project funding and budget in Oracle.
-The Project Manager or CDFD Business Manager will request funding from the Customer Representative.
-The Customer Representative is asked to reply via e-mail with their approval of funding and a valid oracle GL string.
+5. Funding RequestThe initially approved Budget Estimate will be the basis for the project funding and budget in Oracle.
+The Project Manager or CDFD Business Manager will confirm funding from the funding string with the department in an approval email.
+It may be possible to split funding based on the length of a project, but all funding for a phase must be transferred prior to encumbering any contracts or purchase orders.
+The Department is asked to reply via e-mail with their approval of funding and a valid oracle GL string.

 The PIR is prepared by the Project Manager and reviewed by the Project Manager’s Director in CDFD and also by the AVP of Campus Design.
-Once the internal CDFD review is complete, the PIR is sent to the Customer Representative for their review and approval.
-If the Customer Representative agrees with the description, estimated cost, and schedule in the PIR, then the Customer Representative and their Department Head and/or Dean should sign the PIR and send it back to CDFD.
-A valid Oracle account string is also required on the PIR before returning it to CDFD.
+Once the internal CDFD review is complete, the PIR is sent to the Department for their review and approval.
+If the Department agrees with the description, estimated cost, and schedule in the PIR, then the Customer Representative and their Department Head and/or Dean should sign the PIR and send it back to CDFD.